Days of Discovery are professional learning experiences focused on three important goals.

 What should I bring?

-Your smiling self, energized and ready to learn, connect, and share.
-Also, please bring a fully-charged device (laptop, tablet, etc.), charger, and your Discovery Education username and password.
+Please bring a fully-charged device (laptop, tablet, etc.), charger, and knowledge of your Discovery Education username and password.
+We also suggest being ready to learn, share, and connect.

 Will someone from Discovery Education be at the event?

-Yes, a few members of your Discovery Education team will join other Discovery Education Community members from the area.
+Yes, a few members of the Discovery Education team will join you and other Discovery Educators from the area.

 What does a session look like?